teddylew12/race_on_cv/README.md

-# race_on_cv
+# Localization,Pose Estimation and Visual Odometry Using Visual Tags
-Localization, Pose Estimation and Visual Odometry using AprilTags for USC Race On Fall 2020
+An USC Race On Fall 2020 Project using AprilTags and OpenCV